How can I debug my Perl DBI and DBD::ODBC modules?

 @DBI:ODBC:test>

-You can now enter dbish commands and SQL to query/change your database.
-A good start is usually "/table_info", which lists all your tables.
-See perldoc DBI::Shell for a list of commands.
+Use dbish commands or SQL to query your database or change to another database.
+A good start is usually "/table_info," which lists all your tables.
+Use perldoc DBI::Shell for a list of commands.